Lochipi/zerokoin/README.md

 ### Key Features

-- **Local Currency Integration**: Use your local money transfer methods to interact with cryptocurrencies.
+- **Local Currency Integration**: Use local money transfer methods to interact with cryptocurrencies.
 - **MPC Wallet**: Enhanced security with Multi-Party Computation wallets.
 - **Gasless Transactions**: No transaction fees for seamless crypto operations.

 ### Future Plans

 Our mission doesn't stop here.
 We plan to continue improving Zerokoin, adding new features, and expanding its reach.
-We envision a future where anyone can participate in the blockchain economy, regardless of their location or technical expertise.
+We envision a future where anyone can participate in the blockchain economy, regardless of location or technical expertise.
+We will expand to integrate more African currencies to reduce the crypto economy's entry barrier and get real liquidity to fund the project.

 ## Tech Stack